mgreiff/AerialVehicleControl.jl/README.md

 The general idea is to evaluate through a separate implementation in Julia, to
 1. test all of the components of the controllers using unit testing,
-2. quantitatively study their closed loop behavior in simulation, and
+2. quantitatively study their closed loop behavior in simulation,
 3. tune them offline using semidefinite programming.

 Importantly, once a controller has been chosen and tuned for a given control problem,